Bassam Al-Thawadi: Biography

 Bassam Mohammed Al Thawadi was born in Gudaibiya in the Bahraini capital, Manama in December 1960.
 Bassam's father worked in nearby Saudi Arabia in the 1960s, and it was in this time that Bassam developed an interest in photography.
-In 1979, he studied filming at the Higher Institute of Cinema at the Academy of Arts in Cairo, Egypt and he graduated in 1982.
+In 1979, he studied filming at the Higher Institute of Cinema in Giza, Egypt and he graduated in 1982.
 During his study he directed a short drama film, Al Qina'a (translation: The Mask) shot on 16mm and his graduation project was a short drama, Malaekat Al Ardh (translation: Angels of the Earth).

 He joined Bahrain TV on May 4, 1985, and had produced a variety programs for the channel.
 He also produced programmes which were broadcast in all Arab countries which are members of the Arab States Broadcasting Union (ASBU).

 In 1990, he produced and directed the feature film The Barrier, widely considered to be the first feature film produced in Bahrain, the film has been entered into several regional and international film festivals, generally winning good reviews.
 In 2004, he directed and co-produced (the other producer being the Bahrain Cinema Company) the film Visitor, considered to be the second feature film produced in Bahrain and first Dolby sound system in the Persian Gulf.
 Between those two films he directed many documentary films.
 In 2006 he directed A Bahraini Tale, the third feature film produced in Bahrain and first DTS sound system in the Persian Gulf region.
 The movie was critically acclaimed by local and international critics.

 He currently works as the head of the drama and documentary section at Bahrain Radio and Television Corporation, at Bahrain's Ministry of Information.